How to Stop Being Toxic in a Relationship

 Toxic relationships are often short-lived because the non-toxic partner becomes tired of being the object of criticism, abuse, jealousy, and disapproval.
 They eventually leave.

-When you are the toxic partner, it is likely you do not show respect to the person you love, which makes them feel devalued and belittled.
-Because toxic person traits include narcissism, you may not make any effort towards your partner; you are centered on yourself.
+When you are a toxic partner, it is likely you do not show respect to the person you love, which makes them feel devalued and belittled.
+Because toxic person traits include narcissism, you may not make any effort toward your partner; you are centered on yourself.

 If you are a liar, that undermines the trust between the two of you, which is essential to a healthy relationship.
 Your communication skills may be poor, as you have not learned how to actively listen to your partner.
 Your emotional outbursts may be frequent and easily triggered, which does not make for a calm and peaceful household.